pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/pachctl_shell.md

 ![Pachyderm Shell list commit](../../assets/images/s_pach_shell_list_commit.png)

-To exit Pachctl Shell, press `CTRL-D`.
+To exit the Pachyderm Shell, press `CTRL-D`.

+### Clearing Cached Completions

+To optimize performance and achieve faster response time, the Pachyderm Shell caches completion results.
+You can clear this cache by pressing **F5** forcing the Pachyderm Shell to send requests to the server for new completions.

 ## Limitations

-Pachctl shell does not support standard UNIX commands or `kubectl` commands.
+The Pachyderm Shell does not support standard UNIX commands or `kubectl` commands.
-To run them, exit Pachctl Shell or run the commands in a different terminal window.
+To run them, exit the Pachyderm Shell or run the commands in a different terminal window.